 What happens to your old mobile device when you’re ready for an upgrade?
 In the past, most consumers would toss old devices in a drawer or throw them in the trash.

-But times are changing.
-Even though consumers are holding onto their devices for an average of 2 years and 9 months, maturing trade-in programs are creating a robust secondary market for mobile devices.
+But times have changed.
+Even though consumers are holding onto their devices for about three years on average, maturing trade-in programs are creating a robust secondary market for mobile devices.

-Across the Americas, there’s just a 17% collection rate for electronic devices that have been disposed of.
-And as a result, over 25% of the world’s e-waste (11.3 metric tons annually) comes from the United States, Canada, Central America, and South America.
+Across the Americas, there’s just a 9.4% collection rate for electronic devices.
+As a result, nearly 25% of the world’s e-waste (13.1 metric tons annually) comes from the United States, Canada, Central America, and South America.

-As mobile devices continue to play an increasingly critical role in society, proper reuse and recycling will serve as a fundamental component of environmental sustainability.
+As mobile devices continue to play an increasingly critical role in society recycled materials will serve as a fundamental component of environmental sustainability.

 Social Benefits of Increasing the Lifecycle of Mobile Devices

 So, what happens when a device is traded in?
 If it is deemed to be in good working order, it is sold into the secondary market.
 Most often, the device ends up halfway around the world in the hands of someone who would otherwise not be able to afford a quality smartphone.
 Not only is the device critical for communications, but it could be necessary for banking, access to education, or for work.

 It’s not just about large-scale social advantages.
 Giving mobile devices second and even third lives can drive down costs and make new and used devices more affordable for consumers.
 Even recycling can lead to cost advantages for consumers as manufacturers spend less on raw materials.
 When devices waste away in drawers and landfills, they are of no value to anyone.
 Rather, improper disposal and reuse result in harmful e-waste as well as missed opportunities for societal improvement.